 It’s, “Let’s do the time-warp again”: Painting has a long timeline.
 I am using painting’s trace of time, as a grammar to explore an altering human, cultural & economic identity.
 This vocabulary of incurred prejudice, obsession, glory or failure, becomes a lexicon, used in free fall much like the attributes, misunderstandings, realities or chance that build history itself into the conclusions that impact our collective memory/identity.
 As there is behavioral economics, this is behavioral art history.

-To capture this mutation, I am interested in the shift of stepping into a painting, both literally and in concept.
-The human form is not always present in my compositions, but there are queues and props that allow the viewer to transition their own physical space inside the illusion.
-The sensation becomes an inside out figuration.
-My usage of framing devices is an effort to create a portal, much like a virtual space.
-For me my paintings are both literal and conceptual portals.
+To capture this, I am interested in the shift of stepping into a painting, both literally and in concept.
+The impression becomes an inside out figuration.
+My usage of framing is an effort to create a portal, much like contemporary virtual spaces.
+Like a time warp.
+For me, my paintings are both literal and conceptual portals.